By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-That forgetting things – it may not be about old age or the beginning of Alzheimer’s.
+That forgetting things, it may not be about old age or the beginning of Alzheimer’s.
 An example may help explain this.

 You attend a social function over the weekend and meet some new people.
-On your way in past a hoard of noisy people trying to find their dinner table you are introduced to a couple and you shake hands just before you are whisked away to you table.
+On your way in past a hoard of noisy people trying to find their dinner table you are introduced to a couple and you shake hands just before you are whisked away to your table.
 You think that their names are Jane and Tom.
 Later when you say something to your partner over dinner about meeting Jane and Tom, they say who?
 You mean Janet and Tim?

 Not what were their names?
-You are not real sure.
+You are not really sure.
 Two weeks later you start work at a new company.
 The boss, you suddenly recognize him, you met him at the dinner meeting, but what was his name?

 The problem here is not that you forgot his name.
 It is not even that you did not try to remember all those people who you met that night for the first time.

 The problem is not in the retrieval part of memory.
-You never really learned this person’s name in the first place and clearly you can’t remember something you never knew.
+You never really learned this person’s name in the first place and clearly, you can’t remember something you never knew.
 You have just learned an important lesson.

 How well you remember depends on the first impression something makes on you and on your brain.
 Hear a name clearly, get a chance to repeat it a few times, maybe even write it down and you will probably remember it.
 But hear it once, over a lot of noise in a hurried situation and it may well never get stored away in your memory.

 Much of what we call forgetting is really a failure to learn things in the first place.